 What are Rule Breakers current top stock picks?

-Unfortunately, i’m not allowed to share that information publicly.
+Unfortunately, i’m not allowed to share this month’s information publicly.
 It’s against the Fool’s policy.
+But if you keep reading, you will see some of their 2019 stock picks below.

 What is the Motley Fool Rule Breakers podcast?
 But wait… what is a podcast?